Kombucha contains beneficial bacteria and yeasts, making it the perfect candidate for creating a sourdough starter that you can use for bread & more.

 When is the starter ready?

-If your starter is not ready, you may have to feed your starter again and wait an additional day – to feed again, give it equal parts of kombucha sludge and flour, and give it a good stir with a non-reactive spoon.
+If your starter is not ready, you may have to feed your starter again and wait an additional 12 hours.
+To feed again, give it equal parts of water/kombucha sludge and flour.
+Then, give it a good stir with a non-reactive spoon.